Frequently Asked Questions

 We offer payment by invoice for companies based in the EU that would like to purchase an annual Mountain or Himalaya subscription.

 You can cancel your subscription at any time.
-And whenever you do, the cancellation comes into effect on the expiration date of your current subscription.
-After that, we will not charge your payment method anymore.
-You can cancel your subscription from your account settings.
+The cancellation takes effect at the end of your current billing period.
+After that date, no further charges will apply.
+You can cancel from your account settings.

 We use Paddle as a platform to sell our subscription plans.
 They store your credit card details, and you receive your invoice from Paddle.
 Their name also appears on your billing statement.
 If you have any questions about a Paddle transaction, you can easily contact them.